alertbox/bookworm/README.md

 [Bookworm](https://kosalanuwan.github.io/bookworm) is pretty minimal, but leverages large type and drastic contrast to make a statement, on all devices.
 It is a delightfully lightweight, mobile first, and fluidly responsive Jekyll theme for books and creative writing that emphasizes content rather than aesthetic fluff.

-Originally, it was a duplicate of [Pixyll](https://github.com/johno/pixyll) crafted with :heart:.
+Originally, it was a duplicate of [Pixyll V2.x](https://github.com/johno/pixyll) crafted with :heart:.
 This repo is also a GitHub Page Template.
 Check out [the GitHub's Template Repositories](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 ![Screenshot](screenshot.png)